5 Unusual Types of Animal Milk Around the World

 photography by: Scott Presly

-Nicknamed as the ships of the deserts, camels served as a reliable method of desert commuting since their domestication around 5,000 years ago, thanks to their incredible ability to move in the scorching heat of the desert for days or even weeks without drinking water.
+Nicknamed the ships of the desert, camels have served as a reliable method of desert commuting since their domestication around 5,000 years ago, thanks to their incredible ability to move in the scorching heat of the desert for days or even weeks without drinking water.

-Thereby, for centuries camel milk has been used as a stable food source among pastoral and nomadic communities across the Sahara and the Middle-East, as camels can generate extremely nutritious milk even during harsh conditions.
+For centuries, camel milk has been used as a staple food source among pastoral and nomadic communities across the Sahara and the Middle East, as camels can generate extremely nutritious milk even in harsh conditions.

-Nowadays, camel milk products have spread far beyond their original sphere, with countries as far as Australia and the United States having numerous camel farms, also boosted by their lower ecological footprint in comparison to cow ranching, albeit interestingly, Somalia is still the world’s largest producer of camel milk with roughly one million tons annually.
+Nowadays, camel milk products have spread far beyond their original sphere, with countries as far as Australia and the United States now having numerous camel farms.
+This expansion is also boosted by the lower ecological footprint of camel farming compared to cow ranching.
+Interestingly, Somalia remains the world’s largest producer of camel milk, with roughly one million tons annually.

-Due to the milk’s low content of lactose, it is sometimes consumed as a substitute to cow milk by people who have lactose intolerance, as a matter of fact, camel milk is also rich in many nutrients, vitamins, calcium and iron.
-Bestowed with so many claimed health benefits, the UN consequently branded camel milk as superfood, prompting a global trend around this white gold, expanding its use for applications such as cosmetics and food supplements.
+Due to the milk’s low lactose content, it is sometimes consumed as a substitute for cow’s milk by people with lactose intolerance.
+In fact, camel milk is also rich in many nutrients, vitamins, calcium, and iron.
+Bestowed with numerous claimed health benefits, the UN consequently branded camel milk as a superfood, prompting a global trend around this “white gold” and expanding its use for applications such as cosmetics and food supplements.

-When it comes to the milk’s flavor, it varies depending on many factors such as the sort of pasture or camel’s age, tasting somewhere between sweet and creamy to smoky and nutty, whereas the most common form of camel dairy products are raw milk, ice-cream and yoghurt, though, some countries like Mauritania also produce considerable amounts of cheese and butter as well.
+When it comes to the milk’s flavor, it varies depending on factors such as the type of pasture or the camel’s age, tasting anywhere from sweet and creamy to smoky and nutty.
+The most common forms of camel dairy products are raw milk, ice cream, and yogurt.
+Some countries, like Mauritania, also produce considerable amounts of cheese and butter.

 A woman selling camel milk in Barawe, Somalia